diogoosorio/blog/content/entries/a-clooser-look-into-php-5-4.md

 create_date: 2012-03-11
 description: PHP 5.4 version introduces a number of new feature and a couple of long needed corrections to the language.
 The use of Traits, a built-in web server, some array syntactic sugar are some of the new features.
 title: A clooser look into PHP 5.4
-excerpt: PHP 5.4 is (finally) out!
-The new version introduces a number of new feature and a couple of long needed corrections to the language.
-The "shiny new features" would definitely be the possibility to use Traits and a new built-in web server.
-But the news don't stop there - a new way to initialize arrays and array dereferencing (some syntactic sugar), binary number representation, callable was introduced as a valid typehint and a couple of more changes were introduced.
 keywords: php 5.4, php latest version, php 5.4 features, php 5.4 new features
 slug: a-clooser-look-into-php-5-4
 ----

-While **PHP6**&nbsp_place_holder;still lies ahead in a far distant future,&nbsp_place_holder;**PHP** **5.4** just got released and it brings a cool set of new features to "play with".
+While **PHP6** still lies ahead in a far distant future, **PHP** **5.4** just got released and it brings a cool set of new features to "play with".
 The major ones are definetly the inclusion of Traits on the language and the built-in web server - but they are no the only ones.
 Check out the new features.

-&nbsp_place_holder;

 ### Traits